BlakeTorrey/sample-user-list/README.md

 ### Rejecting Candidates

-**WHEN** I click the "-" button
+**WHEN** I click the "reject" button
 **THEN** the next candidate's information should be displayed without saving the current candidate.

 ## Features

 - Search for candidates randomly from the GitHub API.
 - View detailed information about each candidate (name, username, location, avatar, email, company, etc.).
-- Save potential candidates to a list with the "+" button.
+- Save potential candidates to a list.
-- Reject candidates with the "-" button, skipping them and moving to the next candidate.
+- Reject candidates with the "reject" button, skipping them and moving to the next candidate.
 - View a list of saved candidates on a separate page with all their details.
 - The list of saved candidates persists across page reloads.